airbytehq/airbyte/docs/integrations/sources/amazon-ads.md

     * North America (NA)
     * Europe (EU)
     * Far East (FE)
-5. **Start Date (Optional)** is used for generating reports starting from the specified start date.
+5. **Start Date (Optional)** generates reports starting from the specified start date.
 This should be in `YYYY-MM-DD` format and not more than 60 days in the past.
 > [!NOTE]
 > If a date is not specified, today's date is used.
-The date is treated in the timezone of the processed profile.9. **Profile IDs (Optional)** you want to fetch data for.
-See [docs](https://advertising.amazon.com/API/docs/en-us/concepts/authorization/profiles) for more details.
+The date is treated in the timezone of the processed profile.
+6. **Profile IDs** (Optional) you want to fetch data for.
-6. **Marketplace IDs (Optional)** you want to fetch data for.
+7. **Marketplace IDs (Optional)** you want to fetch data for.
 > [!IMPORTANT]
 > If Profile IDs are also selected, profiles will be selected if they match the **Profile ID** OR the **Marketplace ID**.

+Follow the Amazon Ads guidelines to [interact with the API](https://advertising.amazon.com/API/docs/en-us/reference/api-overview).

 <!-- /env:oss -->